VeeraMS/Consumption-Logic-App--PowerShell-Utility/README.md

 **Steps to follow for executing the script:**

-1. Copy the PowerShell script desired folder
+1. Copy the PowerShell script to the desired folder

 2. Ignore this step if your using user creds to login.
-If not, proceed with creating App registration from portal or using below blog.
+If not, proceed with creating App registration either from portal or using CLI command as in below blog.

 	Set up Azure Service Principal - Contributor access on the Subscription. https://blog.jongallant.com/2017/11/azure-rest-apis-postman/